The integral Hasse principle for stacky curves associated to a family of generalized Fermat equations: The ``cascade'': reduction to the base cases

 with $\gcd(y,N)=1$.
 If $p \mid y$, it suffices to find one of the following: \begin{itemize} \item a unit $w = a + Nf\sqrt{-B_0}b \in \O_{2N}^\times \smallsetminus \O_{2Np}^\times$, or \item an ideal $\mathfrak{w} \subset \O_{2Np}$ such that $\mathfrak{w}^n\O_{2N}$ is principal, but $\mathfrak{w}^n$ is not. \end{itemize} The proof of the existence of such a \(w\) or \(\mathfrak{w}\) is similar to the above, noting that \(p\) and \(N\) are both odd.
 Then modifying the equation above, we find

 with divisibility conditions forcing $\gcd(y', Np) = 1$.
 Taking norms yields the desired point. \end{proof}

-\begin{remark} We note that in this proof, it is important that \(\gcd(N,n)=1\).
+In the proof above, it is important that \(\gcd(N,n)=1\).
 If \(p \mid n\), then multiplication by \(n\) is no longer an isomorphism on the kernel in~\eqref{eqn:kernel-ONp-to-Op}.
-And indeed, one can produce counterexamples to this proposition if \(\gcd(N,n) \neq 1\) (see Examples~\ref{ex:3,31} and~\ref{ex:243,93}). \end{remark}
+And indeed, one can produce counterexamples to this proposition if \(\gcd(N,n) \neq 1\) (see Examples~\ref{ex:3,31} and~\ref{ex:243,93}).